 Totti tore into the box to reach Perrotta’s knockdown, and although the Roma skipper was unable to get the ball under control, it broke to Lamela, who kept his cool to send a shot through Neto’s legs.

 Fiorentina could have been level within a minute of going behind as Jovetic’s cross found Manuel Pasqual completely unmarked in acres of space, but the 29-year-old’s shot was heroically blocked and diverted over the crossbar by Perrotta.

-Roma then killed off the game, showing more efficiency in front of goal than their opponents.
-Another substitute, Fabio Borini hassled the Fiorentina defence, winning the ball before laying it on to Totti.
+Roma then killed off the game, showing more efficiency in front of goal than its opponent.
+Another substitute, Fabio Borini hassled the Fiorentina defense, winning the ball before laying it on to Totti.
 The playmaker then fed Lamela, who was left with a simple finish to put his side two goals up.